• A

 Organisation

-We will meet for 2.5 contact hours per week on Wednesdays from 6.30-9.00pm.
-Formal lectures and discussions will be supplemented by smaller tutorial group presentations and discussions.
+We will meet for 2.5 contact hours per week on Wednesdays from 7:00-9:30pm.
+Lectures and discussions will be supplemented by smaller tutorial group discussions.
 Lectures will introduce concepts and relevant contexts and orient readings and discussion.
 Group discussions will be led by students and explore critical topics and questions with reference to the weekly readings.

 Assessment